wavefrontshaping/ALP4lib/README.md

 * Windows 32 or 64,
 * Vialux drivers and the ALP4.X dll files available for download on [Vialux website](http://www.vialux.de/en/).

+## Installation

+Just copy the ALP4.py file in the working directory.
+The win32 ALPX.dll files should be directly in the working directory and the win64 dll with the same name in a /x64 subfolder.
+The dlls have the following names respectively for the 4.1, 4.2 and 4.3 version of the ALP API: 'alp41.dll', 'alp42.dll' and 'alp4395.dll'.

 ## A simple example

 ```python